The story from our influencer marketing event

 - Create meaningful stories with integrity

-From here, Electric Adventures was born – an influencer-led road trip to bust the myths about electric vehicles.
+From here, Electric Adventures project was born – an influencer-led road trip to bust the myths about electric vehicles.
 Or as we prefer to call it: How a road trip can get you new friends.
 Because after all, the best way to sell something: don’t sell anything.

 So far, Electric Adventures has reached one million+ people.
 We attribute its success in large part to these five rules: